Different forms of punishment and their pros and cons

 In conclusion, imprisonment is a terrible form of punishment and should never be used outside of some contrived hypothetical.

 And it's important to reiterate that this isn't just about politics.
 There are other forms of this, like the "time out" often inflicted on children, and while sustenance cost doesn't apply there, everything else I said about imprisonment does.

 Doesn't *prevent* further offenses, but does effectively deter them.
 It doesn't make restitution, but at least it doesn't cause any further harm to innocents and doesn't actively discourage reform.

 Although forcing labor out of an offender can require containing them, this is crucially different from imprisonment without labor:

 - The value produced from penal labor can be given to the victim as restitution, or to the punisher to cover the costs of catching the offender.

 - It rewards repentance by forcing offenders to experience making restitution and making diligent labor the path to quicker release.

 This is very similar to forced labor, and is a lot more practical, but has the possibility of collateral damage when forced labor doesn't.
 If the offender has a family, the rest of them will probably feel the impact just as much, or even entirely instead of the offender (for example if the offender is a child and their parents will just replace whatever is taken from them).

 Death is perfect at prevention and effective at deterrent, but provides no restitution.
-Like imprisonment, it may cause massive collateral damage to loved ones.
+Like imprisonment, it causes massive collateral damage (but doesn't have the sustenance cost problem).
 The main use case of death is in non-dominant situations (eg. war or vigilantism), it should not be used in a dominant situation.